Bat for Lashes: 2009–2011: Two Suns

 Khan's second album, Two Suns, was released in April 2009 and produced by Khan and David Kosten.
 In preparation for the album, Khan journeyed to Joshua Tree Desert in California to gain inspiration, before returning to New York and London to write and record the finished material for release.

 A concept album, Two Suns focuses on Khan's desert-born alter ego Pearl, whose personality she adopted while staying in New York to gain a better understanding of the character.
-She revealed to the BBC's Newsbeat, "I really just did it as an experiment of dressing up myself with quite garish extreme feminine make-up.
+She said in an interview with the BBC's Newsbeat, "I really just did it as an experiment of dressing up myself with quite garish extreme feminine make-up.
 I wanted to photograph myself in that situation and just see what it made me feel."
 Khan believed that living in Brooklyn when bands such as TV on the Radio, MGMT, and Gang Gang Dance were emerging on the music scene had an influence on the album's musical style.
 In an interview with MTV, she said, "I experienced that whole thing coming out, in terms of beats and like going out dancing and checking out all this new music, it was really inspiring."
 During the album's production, she also collaborated with Brooklyn band Yeasayer for the bass and beat programming.
 In June 2009, Bat for Lashes first appeared on the cover of The Fader, in its 60th issue.

 Two Suns debuted at number five on the UK Albums Chart, and has been certified gold by the BPI for sales of 100,000 copies.
 The first single from the album, "Daniel", became Khan's first hit, peaking at number thirty-six on the UK Singles Chart; it later won the Ivor Novello Award for Best Contemporary Song and was nominated for the MTV Video Music Award for Breakthrough Video of the Year.
 The following singles were "Pearl's Dream" and a double A-side of "Sleep Alone" and "Moon and Moon", the latter of which was featured in a high-profile advertising campaign for children's charity Barnardo's in late 2009.